ljn16/Gia/README.md

-Create a custom ML model with Gia!
+Create a custom ML model with Gia.

 Upload your dataset, train your model, predict values.